Skip to main content

 How do we encode our markup rules and allowances so the system uses our actual numbers?

-During the onboarding week, we sit down with whoever owns your estimating — you, your office manager, your lead estimator — and map out how you actually price jobs.
-That means your markup percentage by category (rough trade vs. finish work vs. demo), your standard labor rates by crew type, your allowance bands for line items where the customer picks the finish, and your change-order language.
+During the onboarding week, we sit down with whoever owns your estimating, whether that's you, your office manager, or your lead estimator, and map out how you actually price jobs.
+That covers your markup percentage by category (rough trade versus finish work versus demo), your standard labor rates by crew type, your allowance bands for line items where the customer picks the finish, and your change-order language.
 We encode those as structured pricing rules in the build.
-If your markup differs by job size — say, you run tighter margin on larger contracts — we can capture that logic too.
+If your markup shifts by job size, say you run tighter margin on larger contracts, we capture that logic too.
 Once it's in, every estimate the system generates applies those rules automatically.
-You're not approving a formula you don't recognize; you built it.
+You're not approving a formula you don't recognize.
+You built it.

-Can the system coordinate with subcontractors, or does it only handle our direct labor?
+Can the system coordinate with vendors, or does it only handle our direct labor?

 The build handles both.
 For work your crew does directly, it applies your internal labor rates.
-For sub-contracted scope — electrical rough-in, HVAC, structural work you sub out — you can set up sub rate lines the same way you'd set an internal rate, or flag those lines as 'sub quote pending' so the estimate goes out with everything itemized except the sub's number, which you fill in when their quote lands.
+For sub-contracted scope, like electrical rough-in, HVAC, or structural work you sub out, you can set up sub rate lines the same way you'd set an internal rate, or flag those lines as 'sub quote pending' so the estimate goes out with everything itemized except the sub's number, which you fill in when their quote lands.
 That way the homeowner sees the full scope structure immediately, not a placeholder labeled 'misc trades.'
 When the sub quote comes in, you update that line and the estimate total recalculates.
 Most contractors we work with have two or three subs they use consistently, so encoding their standard rates for common scope is straightforward from the start.

 How accurate is the line-item output from photos and a voice memo alone?

-Accurate enough to review and send in twenty minutes, not accurate enough to skip your review entirely.
-The system is built to produce a solid 80% draft — the scope structure, the line items, the quantity logic — from your site inputs.
+Accurate enough to review and send in twenty minutes, not accurate enough to skip your review.
+The system produces a solid 80 percent draft, meaning the scope structure, the line items, and the quantity logic, from your site inputs.
 It reads photos for visible conditions (existing tile area, cabinet count, access constraints), extracts scope mentions from your voice note, and matches both against your pricing rules.
-What it won't catch reliably are hidden conditions you didn't note — rot behind the drywall, undersized electrical service, non-standard framing.
-Those are the lines you're reviewing before you send.
-The goal isn't to eliminate your estimating judgment; it's to eliminate the two-day clerical delay between your judgment and the homeowner's inbox.
+What it won't catch reliably are hidden conditions you didn't note: rot behind the drywall, undersized electrical service, non-standard framing.
+Those are the lines you review before sending.
+The point isn't to replace your estimating judgment.
+It's to kill the two-day clerical delay between your judgment and the homeowner's inbox.
 Your expertise catches the exceptions.
 The system handles the structure.

 What does the customer-facing quote look like, and can we control the format?

-The default output is a clean, line-item PDF with your logo, the job address, a scope summary paragraph at the top, and then itemized sections broken out by trade or phase — demo, rough work, finishes, permits, cleanup.
+The default output is a clean line-item PDF with your logo, the job address, a scope summary paragraph up top, then itemized sections broken out by trade or phase: demo, rough work, finishes, permits, cleanup.
 Each line shows a description, quantity or unit, and extended price.
-Allowance items show clearly as allowances so the customer knows those numbers move with their selections.
-Payment terms and your standard change-order language appear at the bottom.
+Allowance items read clearly as allowances, so the customer knows those numbers move with their selections.
+Payment terms and your standard change-order language sit at the bottom.
 You can adjust the format during onboarding: combine or split sections, change the level of detail shown to the customer, add a cover page, suppress internal cost lines so only the customer-facing price shows.
-The version you review internally shows the full breakdown including markup; the version you send the customer shows what you've decided to show them.
+The version you review internally shows the full breakdown including markup.
+The version you send the customer shows what you've decided to show them.

 Connects to it, doesn't replace it.
-Buildertrend handles your project management, scheduling, and client portal — the Quote Itemizer handles the front end of the estimating workflow, the part that happens before a project even exists in Buildertrend.
+Buildertrend handles your project management, scheduling, and client portal.
+The Quote Itemizer handles the front end of the estimating workflow, the part that happens before a project even exists in Buildertrend.
 Once you approve the estimate, the build pushes it into Buildertrend as a bid or proposal, depending on how your account is set up.
-From there, your normal Buildertrend workflow takes over: client approval, contract conversion, job setup.
+From there your normal Buildertrend workflow takes over: client approval, contract conversion, job setup.
 If you're on JobTread instead, same pattern.
-If you're running Excel or a standalone estimating tool, we can export a formatted spreadsheet or PDF in whatever column structure you currently use.
-The build doesn't require you to change your project management stack — it just fills the gap at the front of the funnel where the estimate is being assembled.
+If you're running Excel or a standalone estimating tool, we can export a formatted spreadsheet or PDF in whatever column structure you already use.
+The build doesn't make you change your project management stack.
+It fills the gap at the front of the funnel where the estimate gets assembled.

 Start with an audit →